NitinTiwari1305/-project-airbnb-classification/README.md

  </td></tr> </table>
 </div>

 <p align="justify"> The Flask App is particularly useful for when new data comes in, as we can get new predictions with a click of a button, so it can be later retrieved by the Streamlit App.
-The Streamlit App code is available <a href="https://github.com/brunodifranco/airbnb-app">here</a> and the Flask App code can be seen <a href="https://github.com/brunodifranco/airbnb-predict">here</a>.</p>
+The Streamlit App code is available <a href="will add link later">here</a> and the Flask App code can be seen <a href="will add link later">here</a>.</p>

 <p align="justify"><i>Because the deployment was made in a free cloud (Render Cloud) the Flask App's functionality could be slow, in the other hand, the main deployment product, which is the Streamlit App, should work quickly.</i></p>